ymhzyj/DEAL-300K/README.md

-## **DEAL-300K**: A Large-Scale Dataset and Benchmark Method for Diffusion-Based Image Editing Area Localization
+## **DEAL-300K**: Diffusion-based Editing Area Localization with a 300K-Scale Dataset and Frequency-Prompted Baseline